aaduggan/open-space-game-sandbox/Documentation/Design.Campaign.001.md

     * Corvette - Faster than the Dreadnought but a much reduced fuel tank.
     * Sentinel - Fastest and most efficient engines in the game but has the least amount of fuel storage.

+## Combat Radio Cone

+Due to the large amounts of data required for reliable communication with the drones they must operate in a relatively short range and in line of sight of the home ship or another ship on the same team.

 ## Key Locations

 The game will have one game area that is positioned in the broken reminisce of a larger asteroid.
 The game area consists of floating asteroid particles lazily jostling about within their solar orbit while the massive fractured remains looms in the background.